MEET THE AUTHOR

 • Students think that since they can divide an entire equation by a constant, they can also divide an entire equation by a variable (or a function).

-• I tell students that this is illegal because they are dividing by an unknown quantity and could be dividing by zero.
+• I tell students this is "illegal" because they are dividing by an unknown quantity and could be dividing by zero.

 • It can be difficult for students to realize they made a mistake in this process since they will likely be correct when checking their answers, but they will not have all the answers.